Envirogroup - The Solar and Sustainability Experts

 Disconnect the AC and DC cables

-The grid frequency exceeds inverter allowable upper limit.
+101 The grid frequency exceeds inverter allowable upper limit.
+Check the grid frequency and connection on the inverter.

 If the frequency is outside the tolerance range, ask your utility grid supplier for a solution.